ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-with-pulumi/guide.it-it.md

 ## Objective

-Creating an OVHcloud Managed Kubernetes cluster through the OVHcloud Control Panel is cool, but do you know you can deploy a cluster programmatically, with an Infrastructure as Code (IaC) tools?

-You know you can do it through Terraform thanks to our OVHcloud provider but do you know you can do it too with Pulumi?
+You can create an OVHcloud Managed Kubernetes cluster through the OVHcloud Control Panel, but you can also deploy a cluster programmatically, with  Infrastructure as Code (IaC) tools.
+This can be done through Terraform thanks to our OVHcloud provider, and now also with Pulumi.

-## Pulumi
+### Pulumi

 ![Pulumi](images/pulumi.jpg)

-[Pulumi](https://www.pulumi.com/) is an Infrastructure as code (IasC) tool that allows you to build your infrastructures with a programming language, in Golang of example ;-).
+[Pulumi](https://www.pulumi.com/) is an Infrastructure as code (IasC) tool that allows you to build your infrastructures with a programming language, in Golang for example.
-Users defined the desired state in Pulumi programs and Pulumi create the desired resources.
+Users define the desired state in Pulumi programs and Pulumi create the desired resources.

-To provision, update or delete your infrastructure, Pulumi have an intuitive command line interface (CLI).
+Pulumi offers an intuitive command line interface (CLI), to provision, update or delete your infrastructure.
 If you are familiar with Docker Compose CLI and Terraform CLI, you will adopt [Pulumi CLI](https://www.pulumi.com/docs/cli/) too.

 ## Requirements

-- A [Public Cloud project](/pages/platform/public-cloud/create_a_public_cloud_project) in your OVHcloud account
+- A [Public Cloud project](/pages/public_cloud/compute/create_a_public_cloud_project) in your OVHcloud account
 - Installing [Pulumi CLI](https://www.pulumi.com/docs/install/){.external}
 - An account in [Pulumi](https://www.pulumi.com/)
 - A [Pulumi access token](https://app.pulumi.com/account/tokens)
 - Installing [kubectl CLI](https://kubernetes.io/docs/tasks/tools/)

-## Before you begin
+### Before you begin

-* You should have installed Pulumi CLI on your machine.

-Verify the Pulumi CLI is successfully installed in your machine with `pulumi version` command.
+You should have installed Pulumi CLI on your machine.
+Verify the Pulumi CLI is successfully installed in your machine with the `pulumi version` command.

 You should have a result like this: